 Some traps are clear, while some are colored.
 We will recommend you to opt for the clear containers so that you can easily see if the ants are eating bait or not.
 Most ant traps come with the bait, and you don’t have to purchase them separately.

 Ant sprays usually are aerosol spray that kills or works as a repellent and barrier.
 Aerosols contain effective pesticides, and the effects of aerosol are long-lasting.

 Ant Gels come in a tube with a syringe.
-You can use the gels into the crevices and cracks from where the ants come in your house.
+You can use the gels into the crevices and cracks from where the ants come into your house.

-The ant gels also contain a pesticide that’s spread all through the nests and colonies after ant touches it.
+The ant gels also contain a pesticide spread all through the nests and colonies after the ant touches it.
 The ant gels are effective for both indoor and outdoor uses.

-The best ant gels mix a slow working pesticide with other ingredients that are highly effective and attractive for the ants.
-When ants carry back this poison to their mound, it infects and kills the other ants as well.
+The best ant gels mix a slow working pesticide with other highly effective and attractive ingredients for the ants.
+When ants carry back this poison to their mound, it infects and kills the other ants.